spacemeshos/protocol/hare/README.md

 Reminder: SVP consists of f+1 status messages.
 Validations:
 * validate all messages are of type status
-* validate all (status) messages state the same iteration number.
+* validate all (status) messages state the same iteration number
+* uniqueness of sender across all commit messages
 * for each status messsages(S, K , Ki):
     - if ki > 0 look for a certificate on (S,K)
     - if ki = -1 prove by preround messages